Today, I want to share with you 17 ways to ease into Fall!

 Support Your Local Pumpkin Patch, Corn Maze or Fall Craft Festival

-Take time to plan something fun that is specifically related to the Fall season.
-Organize a hayride, host a s’mores party, sample a variety of ales, giggle your way through a corn maze, go apple picking or enjoy the gorgeous color of changing leaves.
+Organize a hayride, host an s’ mores party, sample a variety of ales, giggle your way through a corn maze, go apple picking or enjoy the gorgeous color of changing leaves.